Air Freight Pricing – What they Do Not Tell You

 The Major Forms of Air Freight

-When dealing with air freight, logistics companies offer a variety of services to individuals and businesses.
-These typically come in three (3) service levels; Standard, Premium, and Express shipping
+When dealing with air freight, logistics companies offer variety of services to individuals and businesses.
+These typically come in three (3) service levels; Standard, Premium, and Express shipping.

 As you would expect, these products mainly differ by costs and speed of delivery.
 Let’s briefly go over each one.